|Image of Paracelsus|

 By the end of the sixteenth century, his writings were being circulated among the intelligentsia of the Florentine royal court in Italy.
 His opinions extended not only to medicine and anatomy, but also to alchemy, botany, pharmacology, astrology, and what would later be called psychology.
 Paracelsus' philosophy was a powerful influence on the education of Antonio Neri in the discipline of alchemy.
 Neri's father was the royal physician to Florentine Grand Duke Ferdinando de' Medici, and almost certainly did not subscribe to Paracelsan ideas, but Antonio seems to have taken a different path.
 His benefactor, Prince Don Antonio de' Medici was a confirmed Paracelsan.

-In letters from his friend Emmanuel Ximenes, around 1600 the two men discuss Paracelsus in their correspondence, but do so carefully since it is still a rather controversial topic.
-By 1608, Neri seems a bit more relaxed, writing to a friend that he had cured diseases using the "grandissima meraviglia" (wonderfully grand) methods of Paracelsus.
+Around 1600, documented in surviving letters from his friend, Emmanuel Ximenes, the two men discuss Paracelsus, but do so carefully since it is still a rather controversial topic.
+By 1608, Neri seems a bit more relaxed, writing to a Ximenes nephew that he had cured diseases using the "grandissima meraviglia" (wonderfully grand) methods of Paracelsus.

 The operations belonging to chemistry do not only, as some estimate, involve the transmutation of metals.
 It is a much more universal art, which in some ways also embraces medicine (or at least it comes very close in assisting) and it can be defined.
 It is an art, which resolves and reduces all ‘mixed bodies’ [corpi misti] into their primary elements, it searches out their nature and separates the pure from the impure and it makes use of the pure to perfect these bodies and even to transform one body into another.
 History has mostly remembered Neri as a glassmaker, but his own philosophy was a bit different.
 He considered himself first and foremost an alchemist and his art—the art of chemistry—was a discipline that embraced metallurgy, glassmaking and medicine.